panoschron97/Weatherforecast_Web_App/README.md

 ## Project Description

 The Weatherforecast Web App is a simple ASP.NET Core web application that provides a weather forecast API.
-It showcases a basic controller, model and configuration setup for a .NET web application.
+It showcases a basic controller model and configuration setup for a .NET web application.
 This project serves as a starting point for building more complex web services using .NET.

 ## Key Features